Close Quarter – Anna Zabo

 That dismissive scorn unlocked anger in Rhys.
 He was so tired of people looking at him like he was nothing more than a simpering piece of shit.
 He pushed the man back but only managed inches of distance.
 “I’m trying to be nice here!
 What do you want?
 Should I get down on my knees and beg your forgiveness?
 Lick the drinks off your body?”

 The man chuckled.
 That, too, was rich and dark.
 “Would you like that?”
-The man shifted his body and pressed his thigh into Rhys’s crotch, right against his very hard cock.
-Pinpricks of heat ran up Rhys’s spine, spread around his head.
+He shifted his body and pressed his thigh into Rhys’s crotch, right against his very hard cock.
+Pinpricks of heat ran up Rhys’s back and spread around his head.